 The Preakness and MICA have an illustrious history dating back to the 1970s, when then-MICA professor Raoul Middleman led his classes in painting murals of Pimlico Race Course.
 The seven murals Middleman created with his students, which live in perpetuity behind the course’s grandstand, provide an intimate look at a tradition defined by history and character.

-The Art of Racing encourages Maryland artists to submit their own awe-inspiring portrayals of thoroughbred racing, the Preakness and/or Pimlico Race Course.
-Using the submission portal below, professional and amateur artists may submit their renderings and earn a chance at receiving a $4,000 stipend and two VIP passes to Preakness 147 on Saturday, May 21, 2022.
+The Art of Racing encourages artists across the country to submit their own awe-inspiring portrayals of thoroughbred racing, the Preakness and/or Pimlico Race Course.
+Using the submission portal below, professional and amateur artists may submit their renderings and earn a chance at receiving a $4,000 stipend and two VIP passes to Preakness 148 on May 20, 2023.
+The submission portal can be accessed at http://www.preakness.com/the-art-of-racing

-Beginning Monday, January 10, 2022, and continuing through Wednesday, March 2, 2022, submissions will be accepted.
-After which, submissions will be available for public viewing.
-The top 10 vote-getters will be entered into a final round that will be judged by esteemed members of the Baltimore community.
+After the March 10th closing, submissions will be available for public viewing.
+The public is encouraged to view and vote on their favorite piece of art.
+The top 10 vote-getters will be entered into a final round that will be judged by esteemed members of the community.